proycon/LaMachine/CONTRIBUTING.md

 for its execution through a ``when`` statement.

 LaMachine provides a full framework with various predefined *roles* and preset *variables*.
+The framework allows for installation in various forms (docker, VM, local, global).
+A single ``bootstrap.sh`` script is used build any desired form; it does the necessary preprocessing and finally invokes Ansible.

-Let's first look at the latter:
+First we take a look at the variables defined in LaMachine:

 ### Variables